sumdher/VSCode-on-Android/README.md

    source ~/.bashrc
    ```

-Now when you run `code`, it should successfully launch VSCode. 🎉
+Now when you run `code`, it should successfully launch VSCode on your Adroid device. 🦾🎉

 ---